-Donaldson's works continue to be highly honored.66
+Donaldson's works continue to be highly honored.
+66

-Then in 1994 Witten67 showed that the Seiberg-Witten equations68 of N=2 SYM also provide a powerful tool for analyzing four-manifolds, confirming those by Donaldson and discovering new properties, which generated much excitement among mathematicians.69 iA manifold is a space that can be covered by local patches that are like the Euclidean space, or the Minkowski space.
+Then in 1994 Witten 67 showed that the Seiberg-Witten equations 68 of N=2 SYM also provide a powerful tool for analyzing four-manifolds, confirming those by Donaldson and discovering new properties, which generated much excitement among mathematicians.
+69

 Landmark 4.
 The landmarks above resulting from studying the (A)SDYM fields have inspired extensions into supersymmetric theories.

-In 1978, Witten generalized the concept advanced by Ward in Landmark 1,70 that (A)SDYM equations are the results of certain integrability conditions,29 to YM and SYM.
-Of particular interest is that the integrability along light-like lines precisely gives the N=3 SYM equations.16 This naturally led to the discovery of many classical integrability properties of the theory and also to the construction of group-valued local fields and the derivation of their equations, giving the generalized Yang equations of SYM.71
+In 1978, Witten generalized the concept advanced by Ward in Landmark $1,^{70}$ that (A)SDYM equations are the results of certain integrability conditions, 29 to the full extent of YM and SYM.
+Of particular interest is that the integrability along light-like lines precisely gives the N=3 SYM equations.
+16 This naturally led to the discovery of many classical integrability properties of the theory and also to the construction of group-valued local fields and the derivation of their equations, giving the generalized Yang equations of SYM.
+71

-In 1986 Lim and I showed that N=5,6,7,8 SGR, in the linearized approximation, had a similar interpretation.
-72
+In 1986 Lim and I showed that N=5,6,7,8 SGR, in the linearized approximation, had a similar interpretation.72

-In 1992, I derived the linear systems for high-N SGR,73 which signal the classical integrability properties, and constructed group-valued local fields and derived the equations they satisfy, giving the generalized Yang equations of SGR.
+In 1992, I derived the linear systems for high-N SGR, 73 which signal the classical integrability properties, and constructed group-valued local fields and derived the equations they satisfy, giving the generalized Yang equations of SGR.

-Recently, quantum N=4 SYM and its quantum integrability properties have been studied very actively, 74 giving a renaissance to studies on S-matrices.^{75,76}.
-For the current status, see the paper by Brink in this Proceedings.77
+Recently, quantum N=4 SYM and its quantum integrability properties have been studied very actively,74 giving a renaissance to studies on S-matrices.^{75,76} For the current status of such studies, see the paper by Brink in this Proceedings.77

-So the landmarks of this section have revealed that (A)SDYM fields in four dimensions are important to study,^j both for physics and for mathematical physics.
+So the landmarks of this section have revealed that (A)SDYM fields in four dimensions are important to study, both for physics and for mathematics.
 They also serve importantly as conceptual pathways between integrable systems in lower and higher dimensions, as well as to those in supersymmetric spaces.